 I have been taking pictures of cemeteries for 30+ years.
 I love the history and beauty of old cemeteries.
 Any stones I find that I can prop up and clean off, I will, by taking a soft cloth or a stick or my hands to brush off mud, grass, mold if possible, and yes, even cow poop occasionally, in order to make the stone legible in the picture.

 Please use the edit link on the upper right corner of a memorial if you would like me to make additions, corrections, or add links, and I will do so. ***PLEASE DO NOT ASK FOR EDITS ON MY MESSAGE BOARD.
-THEY MUST BE DONE THROUGH THE EDIT TAB ON THE MEMORIAL SO A LINK TO THE CORRECT MEMORIAL IS INCLUDED WITH THE EMAIL.*** I am happy to make reasonable transfers.
-I have noticed some people are very good about making corrections or adding information right away, and others seem not to do it all.
+THEY MUST BE DONE THROUGH THE EDIT TAB ON THE MEMORIAL SO A LINK TO THE CORRECT MEMORIAL IS INCLUDED WITH THE EMAIL.*** I am happy to make transfers within guidelines.

 Helpful tip if anyone needs lots of pics from the same cemetery - I know there is a limit of 20 requests per week, so if you need more than that, please put the extra names in the Note section of your request for each cemetery - this will really help the photo volunteers and decrease the amount of repeat trips out to the same cemetery.